kiko-g/kikogoncalves-gatsby/src/markdown/portfolio/finishers-hub/finishershub.md

 featuredVideo: null
 techStack: [Gatsby, React, Typescript, Tailwind]
 description: A videoclip gallery of finishing moves over on Warzone.
+team: Individual project
 ---

 - Built a dynamic museum of fun COD videoclips using Gatsby
-- Videos are pulled and processed from the Twitch API
+- Videos are pulled and processed from the **Twitch API**
-- There are plans for future releases, migrating from the Twitch API and using a large storage system (e.g. S3) and manage the content from an admin page.
+- There are plans for **future releases**, migrating from the Twitch API and using a large storage system (e.g. S3) and manage the content from an admin page.
 This way the clips could be curated and from other sources.